 Holy Thursday and Humility

-After Jesus washes the feet of his disciples, he says, “If I, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
+This change is another example of Francis shifting the focus from who can participate, to the power of what we are actually commemorating.
+Here, of course, it is boundless charity and service.
+“If I, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet.
 For I have set you an example, that you also should do as I have done to you.”
-Of course, the point isn’t about washing the feet of one another.
-It’s about service.

 This evening’s celebration is a suitable time for all of us to reflect on the humility of Jesus and what his example means for each of us in our ways of being leaders.
 Christ came not to be served, but to serve.
 The washing of the feet is just one example of a humble action.

 Each of us has to find our own path.
 Is it washing up after a sick person has made a mess?
 Is it not defending ourselves when someone has uttered lies about us?
 Perhaps it’s in our decision to refrain from boasting about ourselves when we’ve achieved something special.

 It may be a choice to wash the toilets even though it’s not our responsibility.
 Humility is not confined to just one action.
 Jesus showed us that it’s a way of life.
 Let’s take time at this evening’s Mass of the Lord’s Supper to consider the humility of Jesus and the example he is setting us.